kubar123/MagneticKelp/README.md

 </table>

  ### Troubleshooting
-  * Open magneticKelp, open the settings (top right) and click the 'associate magnet links'.
-Click on any magnet link and magneticKelp should open
+  * Open magneticKelp, open the settings and click the 'associate magnet links'.
-  * Try deleing the install directory noted above, and running the application again.
+  * Try deleing the install directory noted above, or deleting the settings.ini file.